-Our latest macroeconomic forecasts are included in Global Macro Outlook 2020-21: Global recession is deepening rapidly as restrictions exact high economic cost.
-Although the initial shock from the coronavirus has been similar across countries, economic outcomes will differ because of different capacities to withstand the shock.
-The full extent of the economic downturn will be unclear for some time, however G-20 economies will contract in 2020, with an expected upturn in 2021.
 The recession in 2020 will weigh on the banks' asset quality and profitability.
-We expect direct and indirect fiscal policy measures, as already announced by the Irish and UK governments and the Central Bank of Ireland (CBI) and Bank of England (BoE) to mitigate, but not fully offset, the economic contraction and expected deterioration in banks' credit profiles caused by the outbreak.
-We regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.
+We expect fiscal policy measures, as already announced by the Irish and UK governments and the Central Bank of Ireland (CBI) and Bank of England (BoE) to mitigate, but not fully offset, the economic contraction and expected deterioration in banks' credit profiles caused by the outbreak.
+We regard the coronavirus outbreak as a social risk under our environmental, social and governance (ESG) framework, given the substantial implications for public health and safety.